 Through the Knowledge Initiative (KI), the SIF:

-- Provides information on public-private partnerships, scaling, and evaluation findings of SIF intermediaries,
+Provides information on public-private partnerships, scaling, and evaluation findings of SIF grantees,

 The SIF accomplishes this through the following: